GDPR Compliance Checklist: 9 Important Steps

 • Identify the data to be collected as well as the sources.
 Maintain a clear and comprehensive data inventory to track the same.

-• Clarify the purpose of data collection including usage and shareability if any.
+• Clarify the purpose of data collection, including usage and shareability.

 • Explain the measures taken to protect the data and medium of notification in case of a breach.